Kousay-Jebir/eCommerceApp/README.md

 ## Java E-Commerce Console App
+## Note to Professor

+Dear Mr Issam,

+I would like to express my sincere apologies for the presence of duplicated code in this project.
+Unfortunately, due to time constraints, I wasn't able to dedicate as much effort as I would have liked to refactor and write the cleanest code possible.

+Throughout the development process, I made a conscious effort to apply object-oriented programming (OOP) principles and devise my own design solutions without relying on external resources, such as AI.
+I understand the importance of clean and modular code, and I assure you that I have done my best to maintain a logical structure and adhere to OOP principles.

+I appreciate your understanding and valuable feedback on ways to improve code quality.
+Thank you for your guidance and support.

+Sincerely,
+[Kousay Jebir]
 ### Overview

 Welcome to the Java E-Commerce Console Application!
 This project is a hands-on exploration of e-commerce functionalities within a console-based environment.
 Developed for a college exam, this application showcases key concepts of Java programming and object-oriented design while simulating the essential aspects of an online shopping platform.